Cron3x/NotesO3/README.md

 I'm a student and this is my take on a note taking app.
 It's ment to replace OneNote for me, 'cause I don't realy like it from a note taking standpoint out and its Microsoft.
 I tried other programms (e.g Obsidian), but none had the ability to draw, write and structure my notes how I want it.

+Why Cyprs?
+Cyperus is part of the latin name for (papyrus)[https://en.wikipedia.org/wiki/Papyrus].
 ---

 # Goals